sanjar-notes/dsa_with_cpp/home/4_resource_itineraries/4-The-Algorithm-Design-Manual-Skiena/5-Divide-and-Conquer/index.md

   3. Combine (combine the solutions to form the complete solution)
 ## Breaking down problems
 Two important algorithm design paradigms are based on breaking problems down into smaller problems.
-- Dynamic programming - typically removes one element from the problem, solves the smaller problem, and then adds back the element to the solution of this smaller problem in the proper way.
+- Dynamic programming (DP) - typically removes one element from the problem, solves the smaller problem, and then adds back the element to the solution of this smaller problem in the proper way.
 - Divide and conquer (DnC) - instead splits the problem into (say) halves, solves each half, then stitches the pieces back together to form a full solution.

-Note: Relation to recursion - Since subproblems are of the same type as the parent, recursion is the natural choice for programming.
+Note: Relation to recursion - In DnC, subproblems are of the same type as the parent, so recursion is the natural choice for programming.

 ## When is DnC useful?
 *Whenever the merging takes less time than solving the two subproblems, we